yujuan-zhang/MSRHGNN-Prediction/README.md

 ## Data available
 We evaluate the performance of our proposed method on three widely-used benchmarks: B-dataset, C-dataset, and F-dataset.
+These datasets are also available for download through Google Drive for your convenience (https://drive.google.com/drive/folders/10bFArKqQT1DZEiugsn0RByUnkdXiPAKU?usp=sharing).
 Below are the specific descriptions of the datasets.

 | Dataset   | Drug | Disease | Protein | Drug-Disease | Drug-Protein | Disease-Protein | Sparsity |
 | --------- | ---- | ------- | ------- | ------------ | ------------ | --------------- | -------- |